-An extremely important part of engaging an influencer is to get a good Influencer Agreement in place in order to secure the deal, protect yourself and your brand reputation.
+An extremely important part of engaging an influencer is to have a robust Influencer Agreement in place.
+This document not only secures the deal, but also protects you and your brand reputation as you step into innovative digital advertising methods.

 What Are The Risks Of Engaging An Influencer?